 I see five areas of enormous potential for Libra to create progress for the people we serve.
 First, a stable, low-volatility currency could provide financial stability for people living in countries that are struggling with conflict, natural disasters and instability.

 Second, a global, low-friction currency promises to reduce the financial costs that disproportionately face poorer communities.
-Let’s just take the example of remittances — money sent to people in low and middle income countries last year reached a new record high of $529 billion.
-Banks charge an average of 11 per cent on those transactions, which means more than $50 billion were spent last year on fees.
-With a truly global currency, that money that could go directly to building up communities and local economies.
+Let’s just take the example of remittances — money sent to people in low and middle-income countries last year reached a new record high of $529 billion.
+Banks charge an average of 11 percent on those transactions, which means more than $50 billion were spent last year on fees.
+With a truly global currency, that money could go directly to building up communities and local economies.